-(Source: Information taken from reports of the State Tax Commission.
-Compiled by the Municipal Advisor.)
+(Source: Information taken from reports of the State Tax Commission, compiled by the Municipal Advisor.)

-For a 10-year history of the County's presentation of taxable and fair market valuation see "APPENDIX A- COMPREHENSIVE ANNUAL FINANCIAL REPORT OF SALT LAKE COUNTY, UTAH FOR FISCAL YEAR 2019- Statistical Section-Assessed Value and Actual Value of Taxable Property" (CAFR page 181).
+For a five-year history of the County's presentation of property tax levies and collections see "APPENDIX A-COMPREHENSIVE ANNUAL FINANCIAL REPORT OF SALT LAKE COUNTY, UTAH FOR FISCAL YEAR 2019-Statistical Section-Property Tax Levies and Collections" (CAFR page 187).